B2 Brussels2 The Blog

 Read about the Club: some additional details.
 Juncker's cooking trick to convince

-(*) Back to the election of José-Manuel Barroso :
+(*) A look back at the election of José-Manuel Barroso :

 • En July 2004, for his first term, José-Manuel Barroso was elected by a large majority: 413 votes for, 251 against and 44 abstentions (out of an assembly of 732 MEPs), i.e. 56,4%